Churenji and Dainichibo

 Some monks also drank a special tea made from the sap of the urushi tree, or spring water from nearby Yudono-san containing arsenic.
 Arsenic, like urushi sap, is a poisonous substance that had a preservative effect on the monks' bodies.

-Finally, for the third 1000 day period, the monk was sealed into a cedar box and buried.
+For the final 1000 day period, the monk was sealed into a cedar box and buried.
 A breathing tube inserted into the box and a bell to ring were the only connections to the other monks.
 Once the bell stopped ringing (after a few days or weeks), the breathing tube was sealed.
 When the final 1000 day period was over, the tomb was opened to reveal a mummified body.

 Not all those who attempted self-mummification were successful.
 However there are 16 such sokushinbutsu across Japan, eight of which are in Yamagata Prefecture.
 They are considered to have become living Buddhas for their achievement.